SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/jobs-faq.md

     There may be an issue with Slurm.
 If the error is still seen after a few minutes, report to NERSC.

+-   Error message:

+    ```
+    sbatch: error: Job cost estimated at XXXXXXXX.XX NERSC-Hours, your balance is XXXXXXX.XX NERSC-Hours (Repo: XXXXXXXX.XX NERSC-Hours).
+Cannot proceed, please see https://docs.nersc.gov/jobs/policy/ for your options to run this job.
+    sbatch: error: Job submit/allocate failed: Unspecified error
+    ```

+    Possible causes/remedies:

+    Your remaining repo balance is not big enough to run the job.

+-   Error message:

+    ```
+    srun: error: Unable to create step for job XXXXXXXX: More processors requested than permitted
+    ```

+    Possible causes/remedies:

+    Your `srun` command required more logical cores than available.
+    Please check the values for the `-n`, `-c`, etc.

 ### Runtime errors

 -   Error message: